-Faith, Banned: How Malaysia Decides Which Beliefs Are Allowed
+Faith, Banned: How Malaysia Decides which Beliefs are Allowed

 - Kashfullah